-- The complete plans and specifications are not available - There is uncertainty to exact cost of the construction - There are possible wishes to change the work during the construction - Work efficiency is required in the case of emergency or in war.
+- The complete plans and specifications are not available - There is uncertainty to exact cost of the construction - There are possible wishes to change the work during the construction a.
+Cost + Percentage of Cost:

+- Work efficiency is required in the case of emergency or in war.